Krazy Kirk and the Hillbillies: History

 In 1999, the Billys were moved out of the Golden Horseshoe to Big Thunder Barbecue to make way for a temporary stage show called The All-New Woody's Roundup, to coincide with the release of the Pixar film, Toy Story 2.
 The group returned to the Horseshoe after the Woody show closed in June 2000.

 The Billys were moved out to Big Thunder Ranch again on June 18, 2012—this time on the stage of the Big Thunder Ranch Jamboree area.
 On November 6, 2013, Disneyland announced that Billy Hill and the Hillbillies would be retired as of January 6, 2014—ending a run of 21 consecutive years performing in Frontierland.
 A group called "Save The Billys" started a petition and Facebook event in an attempt to persuade Disney to change its mind on retiring the group.

 With their release from Disneyland inevitable, in late 2013, the "Blue Team" of Billys (Kirk Wall, Anders Swanson, Dennis Fetchet, and Rick Storey) started their own group named Krazy Kirk and the Hillbillies.
 The show has the same music, comedy style, but they were now performing outside of Disneyland in both public and private events.
 The first performance for this group was on New Year's Eve 2013 at Knott's Berry Farm.

 Knott's eventually made Krazy Kirk and the Hillbillies part of the park's entertainment lineup.
-The band now performs in the Wagon Camp and Calico Stage on weekends and five days a week during the summer and during special promotional events.
+The band now performs in the Wagon Camp on most weekends.
 The current team includes Kirk Wall, Eric Brenton, Rick Dunham, Anders Swanson, and Brad Conyers.